gluten-free. dairy-free. vegan capability.

 - Stir ingredients together.
 Coconut oil and chocolate bar should blend.
 If the chocolate is not melting, place back on stove and heat on lowest temperature once again.
 Do not leave long.
 Only leave long enough for chocolate to melt, stirring occasionally while melting.

 - Remove from stove eye and stir ingredients together.
 If left out or placed in fridge, the sauce will harden naturally.
+If the sauce does harden too much, place back on stove on lowest heat until melted.
 Let cool a minute or two prior to using.
 Note: Will definitely want to cool a minute or two prior to adding to ice cream.